Ciaxur/DiscordStat.bot/README.md

   DiscordStat.bot
 </h2>
 <p align='center'>
-Discord Statistics Bot that monitors user statistics on a server, with the end goal of a personalized User Statistics Experience much like Spotify's Wrapped.
+Discord Statistics Bot that monitors user statistics on a server, with the end goal of a personalized User and Server Statistics Experience much like Spotify's Wrapped.
 </p>
 <p align='center'>
-  <a href='https://discord.gg/68xT2UwJ2R'>Official Discord Channel</a>
+  <a href='https://discord.gg/68xT2UwJ2R'>Official Discord Server</a>
 </P>